 I really do think that ‘nobody knows which schools are good’.
 I use the word good advisedly.
 We do know which schools are exceptional and we do know which schools are in desperate need of support to improve.
 But that leaves a massive pile of schools somewhere in the middle of league tables that we can say little about, in my view.

 In this post, I want to describe what’s gone wrong in measuring school performance.
-In the post that follows (or rather will follow when I get round to writing it) I will pitch a radical plan for fixing this.
+In the post that follows, I pitch a radical plan for fixing this.

 This is a story about the tools that government uses to measure school activities and their impact.
 I’ll be describing three ways in which these tools not only fail to measure the things we value, but in doing so they distort the quality of education that schools choose to deliver.

 1. What gets tested gets taught